dicookie/wireshark-network-packets-analysis/README.md

 ![](https://i.postimg.cc/25nmbBbR/0.jpg)

 In this analysis, I will demonstrate how to analyze various network traffic using Wireshark.
 By examining packet captures, we will also identify and understand different types of network attacks.
-There are a total of 4 scenarios, each of which contains the process taken to analyze the packets, potential attack explanations, and security recommendations to mitigate such attacks.
+There are four scenarios, each of which contains the process taken to analyze the packets, attack insights, and security recommendationss to mitigate such attacks.

 ## Scenario 1: ARP & FTP Analysis